deepstreamIO/deepstream.io-website/content/tutorials/98-webrtc/30-webrtc-audio-video/index.md

 ---
 title: "WebRTC 03:Audio & Video"
-description: Learn how to establish audio and video streams using deepstreamHub
+description: Learn how to establish audio and video streams using deepstream
 tags: [WebRTC, Video, Audio]
 ---

-Once you know how to [establish a WebRTC connection between two peers](https://deepstreamhub.com/tutorials/protocols/webrtc-datachannels/), adding audio and video streams to this connection is surprisingly easy.
+Once you know how to [establish a WebRTC connection between two peers](/tutorials/webrtc//webrtc-datachannels/), adding audio and video streams to this connection is surprisingly easy.

 First of all we request access to the user's microphone and camera using the browser's `navigator.getUserMedia` method.
 Once we have access to a stream we store a reference to it, render it on a video element using `URL.createObjectURL( stream )` and establish our P2PConnection.